 life through one female Asperger's lens

-Do your best work by understanding how you work best
+Do your best work by understanding how you - and others - work best

 A site for introverts and those who wish to learn more about them.